crypto-bug-hunters/bug-buster/README.md

 ## CLI

-To interact with the contract, you may use the BugLess CLI.
+To interact with the contract, you may use the Bugless CLI.
 For all the options, run the command below.

 ```sh